pvanheus/nextstrain-marv-and-ravv/README.md

 ### How to build

-Install Nextrain CLI using [these instructions].
-For Singularity based setup, use `nextstrain setup --set-default singularity`.
+Install Nextrain CLI using [these instructions](https://docs.nextstrain.org/projects/cli/en/stable/installation/).
+The standalone installer options or installation via bioconda are preferred methods.

-Check out this repository.
+The actual steps of the alignment and tree building are done using a Snakemake workflow.
+The Nexstrain CLI offers commands for setting up the software needed to run this workflow, either using Docker or Singularity/Apptainer containers or via conda.
+The container based setup is preferred.
+The default is to use Docker, which can be setup with `nextstrain setup docker`, but for Singularity based setup, use `nextstrain setup --set-default singularity`.

+Next, check out this repository (`git clone git@github.com:pvanheus/nextstrain-marv-and-ravv.git`) and cd to the repository directory (`cd nextstrain-marv-and-ravv`).

 If you have your own data, add sequences to `data/sequences.fasta` and metadata to `data/metadata.tsv`.
 Follow the fields specified in the first line of the metadata file.

 Run `nextstrain build .` in the top level directory of the repository.
 The outputs got into the `results/` folder and the files needed by the [Auspice](https://docs.nextstrain.org/projects/auspice/en/stable/) display application are the in `auspice/` folder.
 You can either view using a local copy of Auspice (e.g. run `nextstrain view auspice/`) or drag the `marvravv.json` file to [https://auspice.us/](https://auspice.us/).